alemohamad/ci-starter/readme.md

 # CodeIgniter Project Starter

-**ci-starter v1.0 (Aug 05, 2013) by Ale Mohamad**
+**ci-starter by Ale Mohamad**

 ## About the project

-This is a custom "project starter" curated by myself (Ale Mohamad) for myself.
+This is a custom *project starter* curated by myself (Ale Mohamad) for myself.
 I do not expect that this project will be useful for everyone, so leave it to your decision on using it or not.
-If you like this project, feel free to use it and tell me what you think.
+If you like this project, feel free to use it and please tell me what you think.

 ## Requirements